My newest best time is with a RWD widebody Murcielago, I love making homebrew Superleggeras!

 Yeah I saw that.
 I just finished a race with Drivatars, ( I pretty much race our events with 23 other drivers, and think it's a waste to do 10 laps and not get much credits), on the 9th lap I was ahead of my 2:30 pace coming down the back stretch, and a Centenario was in front of me, ( about to lap him), I had no choice but to come in behind him heading into the chicane, (dirtying my lap), then tapped him through the chicane, (dirtying the next lap).
 It slowed my time to a 2:31, but on the 10th and final lap I came in at what appeared to be a 2:28.895 dirty.2:27.036 with the GTO with a tune that is pure mechanical grip, brakes and speed!

 on the 9th lap I was ahead of my 2:30 pace coming down the back stretch, and a Centenario was in front of me, ( about to lap him), I had no choice but to come in behind him heading into the chicane, (dirtying my lap), then tapped him through the chicane, (dirtying the next lap)

 A grip tune by the infamous Raceboy77 sure helped, also early braking before the most tight turns (the stadium, the hotel, for example) helps kill the understeer and attack the straights with more speed (traction control coming out is a must)."How the heck did he do that?"

 I don't even remember what my current time is, but I know I'm nowhere near Fastbud.

-The only corner on this entire track that I dislike is the hairpin just before the longest straight.
+A touch of the handbrake helps.
+Just as you are getting around and on the straightaway, and slowed, touch the handbrake and you'll be aligned with the straight, and gun it!The only corner on this entire track that I dislike is the hairpin just before the longest straight.
 I just cannot get around the blasted thing in these cars, and it's costing me so much time